AVADOLearning/open-source/README.md

-# Open source at Floream
+# Open source at AVADO

-Floream is the UK’s leading provider of online learning for professional qualifications and has recently begun a programme of international expansion.
-The Floream development team is responsible for the development and maintenance of the campus, exams, customer relationship management and other supporting systems within the business.
+AVADO is the UK’s leading provider of online learning for professional qualifications and has recently begun a programme of international expansion.
+The AVADO development team is responsible for the development and maintenance of the campus, exams, customer relationship management and other supporting systems within the business.
 Working with a number of internal customers requires a constant focus on reuse and extensibility across all of our design and development activities.

 * * *